Therena/WindowsDevelopmentShellTools/README.md

 2) Copy or clone the content of the repository to that folder
 3) The module will be loaded automatically in powershell

-Please also see for details:
+Please also see for more details: https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module
-https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module

 ## Functions